yannissar/yannissar.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Associate professor at Institut Polytechnique de Paris,  Télécom Paris.
 Member of the LTCI lab.
-Ph.D in mathematics from Paris-Saclay University, where I was fortunate to be advised by Prof. Christophe Giraud and Nicolas Verzelen.
-I also had the opportunity to work at CREST-ENSAE with Prof. Cristina Butucea.
+Ph.D in mathematics from Paris-Saclay University, advisors Christophe Giraud and Nicolas Verzelen.
+Postdoc at CREST-ENSAE with Cristina Butucea.

 My research lies in mathematical statistics and learning, especially in high-dimensional statistics, network analysis and data privacy.